amitsandhel/newport/README.md

         1) Python 2.7
         2) PySerial (Python library that you will need to install separately via pip install)
         #http://pythonhosted.org/pyserial/
-        3) Windows 7.
+        3) Windows 7 Operating system

-Note that the hardware manual for the machine is found in the manuals folder.
+Note that the hardware manual for the machine is found in the manuals folder. an example of the output is found in the examples folder as a text file.

 # Instructions: